10 Airport Survival Tips for Parents Flying with Babies or Toddlers

 9. Take Advantage of Pre-Boarding Privileges

 Many airlines allow families with babies under 2 to join the pre-boarding group.
 Plan to get to your gate early enough to board with them.
-This can help you and your little one situated on the plane before things get too chaotic and crowded.
+This can help you and your little one get situated on the plane before things get too chaotic and crowded.

 If you’re traveling with another adult and multiple kids, it can sometimes be easier for one adult to board early with the youngest kid while the other stays back with the rest.
 This way, the bigger kiddos can enjoy the freedom while it lasts, and you can focus on helping the smallest one get comfortable with the transition.

 Screen time rules?
 What rules?
 Air travel with toddlers is survival mode, so don’t feel guilty if things go south and screens are your only savior.
 You can get ahead of the game by downloading your kid’s favorite shows or movies at home.
-It’s totally ok if it’s not educational content, but here are some tips if you want to make their screen time a little more intentional.
+It’s totally okay if it’s not educational content, but here are some tips if you want to make their screen time a little more intentional.

 We hope these tips give you peace of mind as you plan your next flight with a tot or two.
 Bon voyage!